Acupressure point: relieve nausea and dizziness with acupressure immediate help

 You can use these energy points against nausea and motion sickness:

-• Step 1: Press Dü 17 (located in the depression between the earlobe and the tip of the jawbone) gently with the tips of the middle and index fingers for one minute while breathing deeply.
+• Step 1: Press Dü 17 (located in the hollow between the earlobe and the tip of the jawbone) lightly with the tips of your middle and index fingers for one minute while breathing deeply.

 • Step 2: Press points P5 and P6 firmly one after the other.
-This means: Place the right thumb three finger widths from the center of the left wrist crease and press here for one minute as well.
-Then apply pressure for another minute with the thumb two finger widths from the wrist crease.
-Repeat on the other wrist.
+This means: Place your right thumb three finger widths from the center of the left wrist crease and press for one minute.
+Then apply pressure with your thumb two finger widths from the wrist crease for another minute.
+Repeat the process on the other wrist.

-• Step 3: Next, hold the point Mi 16 with curved fingers again for one minute.
-You will find it in line with the nipples at the bottom of the chest.
-Close your eyes and breathe deeply.
+• Step 3: Next, hold point Mi 16 with curved fingers again for one minute.
+You will find it in line with the nipples at the bottom of the ribcage.
+Close your eyes and take a deep breath.

 Acupressure points against nausea: use these pressure points